 | Twilio Inc. | Outbound SMS delivery, inbound SMS routing, phone number lookup | Sender and recipient phone numbers, message body, delivery status, line-type metadata | United States |

-| Google LLC | Optional integrations: Google Calendar, Google Ads conversion reporting, Google Analytics 4 | Calendar event data, hashed email addresses for Customer Match, conversion event metadata | United States |
+| Google LLC — Ads & Analytics (per-workspace, optional) | Server-side conversion reporting to a customer's own Google Ads account, audience uploads (Customer Match), Google Analytics 4 events.
+Configured per workspace; not active by default. | Hashed email addresses for Customer Match, gclid + UTM parameters, conversion event metadata | United States |

 | Cloudflare, Inc. | Bot protection (Turnstile) on public forms; DNS and edge caching where deployed | Visitor IP and user-agent at the moment a form is submitted | United States and global edge |